Team Rocket: In the anime

 In the long-running Pokémon anime series, a trio of Team Rocket grunts Jessie (ムサシ, Musashi), James (コジロウ, Kojirō), and Meowth (ニャース, Nyarth) are major secondary characters.
-The three were the primary recurring antagonists of early seasons of the series, where each episode they attempt to kidnap Ash Ketchum's Pikachu.
+The three were the primary antagonists of the anime series, where each episode they attempt to kidnap Ash Ketchum's Pikachu.

 In the earliest produced episodes of the anime, the trio was halfway intelligent and at times were very formidable foes; while they have assumed a more sinister role in various parts of the series, most notably in the Black and White anime, the three mainly act as comic relief.
 The characters are presented as simple-minded, bringing slapstick antics to the series.
-Team Rocket's Meowth- a common species of Pokémon- is unusual within the Pokémon canon, as he is the only Pokémon creature able to speak the human language, whereas all other Pokémon in the series only utter syllables of their own names.
+Team Rocket's Meowth – a common species of Pokémon – is unusual within the Pokémon canon, as he is the only Pokémon creature able to speak the human language, whereas all other Pokémon in the series only utter syllables of their own names.

 Jessie and James originally had an Ekans and a Koffing as their signature Pokémon, respectively, and the trio were later joined by a Wobbuffet as one of their only major recurring Pokémon as the series progressed.
 As the Pokémon series evolved, the Team Rocket trio uses an increasingly large number of vehicles and mecha.
 Most notably, they travel in a Meowth-shaped hot air balloon throughout the show, and use a Gyarados-shaped submarine in its early seasons.
 Later on, Team Rocket became known for their large number of mecha and gadgets.

 The Team Rocket characters have sympathetic backstories and share a strong camaraderie.
 They are not ideologically aligned with Giovanni and therefore frequently find themselves siding with the series' protagonists.
 Due to how frequently Jessie and James are shown to crossdress across the series, they are commonly read as queercoded.

 In 2011, the Pokémon series was building up to an arc in which Giovanni faces off against rival organization Team Plasma, but the episodes were cancelled following the Great East Japan Earthquake.
-Team Rocket departed the series at the end of the Pokémon Journeys anime.
+Team Rocket departed the series at the end of the Pokémon Ultimate Journeys anime.
 The team also appears in Pokémon Origins and Pokémon Generations, in portrayals more closely aligned with their in-game counterparts.